glossgen/glossgen-streamlit/glossgen/assets/about.md

 ---

-For more information, visit the [GlossGen GitHub repository](https://github.com/glossgen/glossgen_streamlit).
+For more information, visit the [GlossGen Homepage](https://glossgen.github.io/).